The Ten Most Important Poker Books Ever Written and Why They’re Essential

 Poker legend Doyle Brunson has written and released four books, each worthy of reading.
 Two are narratives of his life as a poker player and gambler, and two are primarily on strategy (Super/System I and II).
-While his long-awaited biography (The Godfather of Poker: The Doyle Brunson Story) is more far detailed and polished, this rough cut of short stories from his early days as a professional gambler in paperback form is a joy to read.
+While his long-awaited biography (The Godfather of Poker: The Doyle Brunson Story) is further detailed and polished, this rough cut of short stories from his early days as a professional gambler in paperback form is a joy to read.
 What makes this worthy of a top ten pick is, it’s not only an essential part of history that we’d be without were it not for Brunson’s willingness to share — just as important, Brunson often takes the high road and interweaves lessons about what he’s learned about poker and life through his unrivaled experiences.
 READ MORE HERE

 (6) The Professor, the Banker, and the Suicide King: Inside the Richest Poker Game of All Time, by Michael Craig (2006)

 Michael Craig was the first (and only writer, to date) to scale the granite wall separating the small fraternity of elites from the rest of the world, peering into the high-limit section of “nosebleed” stakes poker games when millions of dollars were being won and lost in a single poker session.
-This narrative chronicals the story of multi-millionaire Dallas-based banker Andy Beal’s leap into the lions’ den at the Bellagio, where he nearly bankruped “the corporation.”
+This narrative chronicles the story of multi-millionaire Dallas-based banker Andy Beal’s leap into the lions’ den at the Bellagio, where he nearly bankrupted “the corporation.”
 Amazing breakthrough book by a fine writer who spares no detail in uncovering what happened behind the wall.
 READ MORE HERE

 (5) Positively Fifth Street, by James McManus (2004)

 The stars lined up perfectly for a college professor from Chicago who came to Las Vegas to play in the World Series of Poker for the first time, on paid assignment for Harpers (magazine).
 Just about everything had to go just right, from winning his seat into the Main Event to the eventual outcome.
-No one could have foreseen this roll of lifetime — not just by finishing fifth in the world championship, but the rich legacy of poker literature this book ignited in the years to come.
+No one could have foreseen this roll of a lifetime — not just by finishing fifth in the world championship, but the rich legacy of poker literature this book ignited in the years to come.
 On top of McManus’ incredible tale, we also enjoy the details of the Ted Binion murder trial, interspersed into the narrative.
-This all makes for a compelling page turner and certainly one of the best poker narratives ever written.
+This all makes for a compelling page-turner and certainly one of the best poker narratives ever written.
 READ MORE HERE

 (4) The Biggest Game in Town, by Al Alvarez (1982)

 Long before everyone else even thought about writing about what high-stakes poker was really like, British writer Al Alvarez was the first to break through the invisible barrier and bring the fascinating cast of characters in poker to life.
 Here, we meet all the big names we mostly take for granted now in print for the first time.
-Alvarez introduces the world to Doyle, Puggy, Slim, Treetop, Stuey, and the Grand Old Man in a manner which etches them as icons to be remembered (and to some extent) revered forever.
+Alvarez introduces the world to Doyle, Puggy, Slim, Treetop, Stuey, and the Grand Old Man in a manner that etches them as icons to be remembered (and to some extent) revered forever.
 READ MORE HERE

 (3) Ghosts at the Table, by Des Wilson (2009)

-This could easily be number one , especially for its wonderful attention to detail and narrative courage, which sets a number of myths about poker straight for the first time.
+This could easily be number one, especially for its wonderful attention to detail and narrative courage, which sets a number of myths about poker straight for the first time.
 English writer (and former social activist) Des Wilson spent several months traveling across America and elsewhere during 2005 and 2006, hoping to discover what became of the many legends we’ve accepted purely on faith and rarely question.
 Surprise!
 Come to find out, there’s a lot more to the stories than what we’ve been told.
 Some of these tales believed for decades are actually exposed as falsehoods.
-Not only was immense research required to write this book, the author also needed to be utterly confident in his findings enough to challenge conentional wisdom.
+Not only was immense research required to write this book, but the author also needed to be utterly confident in his findings enough to challenge conventional wisdom.
 Then, there’s the bonus payoff which finally solves one of poker’s most intriguing mysteries — the disappearance of 1979 world poker champion Hal Fowler.
 READ MORE HERE

 (2) Poker Faces by David Hayano (1983)

-Long forgotten and sadly out-of-print, this book released more than 30 years ago began as a doctoral thesis and then became something far much more.
+Long forgotten and sadly out-of-print, this book released more than 30 years ago began as a doctoral thesis and then became something far more.
 During the early 1980s, writer and graduate student David M. Hayano spent more than a year mulling in and around the low-rent district of Gardena (California), even playing in the self-dealt draw poker games.
-He was eager to learn about the kinds of people who spent countless hours doing little more than playing cards and wanted to know more what motivated them to spend much of their lives doing this.
+He was eager to learn about the kinds of people who spent countless hours doing little more than playing cards and wanted to know more about what motivated them to spend much of their lives doing this.
 A book that could have simply remained an academic exercise became a well-focused (some might say shocking) snapshot of the poker subculture at that time.
 What’s really special is, this is the anti-Alvarez book (released at about the same time).
-There are no poker legends nor gold bracelets in the pages of this book.
-It’s about the broken dreams of nickle and dimers.
+There are no poker legends nor gold bracelets on the pages of this book.
+It’s about the broken dreams of nickel and dimers.
 The game is probably way too diverse to write something like Hayano did, nowadays.
 Thankfully, he did complete the project, published a book, and ended up giving us the first real portrait of what we know today as a modern cardroom, which is accompanied by some remarkably interesting details about the lives of the people Hayano met.
 A forgotten and underappreciated classic.
 READ MORE HERE

 (1) Big Deal: One Year as a Professional Poker Player, by Anthony Holden (1992)

 This is my top pick among a towering pyramid of other excellent poker books for a number of reasons.
 First, it was groundbreaking for its time.
-Highly-respected British author Anthony Holden, who was best-known as the royal’s biographer, arrived quite unexpectedly on the poker scene having already published a number of best-selling books, mostly on famous people and history.
+Highly-respected British author Anthony Holden, who was best known as the royal’s biographer, arrived quite unexpectedly on the poker scene having already published a number of best-selling books, mostly on famous people and history.
 To have someone of Holden’s immense talent, not just coming to Las Vegas to cover an event, but willing to drop everything and play poker professionally around the world for an entire year was a stunning project that easily could have backfired.
-Instead, Holden’s amazing experiences traveling all over with the poker players we’ve all come to know produced the best account of poker and its players ever written.
+Instead, Holden’s amazing experiences traveling all over with the poker players we’ve all come to know produced the best account of poker and its players.
 As for its timing, this was an in-between period for the game (one could even say a recession), when poker was still in its formative stages, ten years before the boom.
 This makes Holden’s revelations as fresh and relevant today as the time it was published.
 Add in Holden’s natural mastery for creating mood and scene and this book stands at the top of a very strong mountain of poker literature.
 A timeless classic.
 READ MORE HERE

 Note 1: In the next “Talking Points” video, I’ll talk more about these poker books and why they were chosen.